dturvene/tensorflow2_python3/README.md

 to run inside an emacs shell window so control characters and highlighting are not desired.

-## Regression testing scripts
+## Regression Scripts
 See `ml.sh:guest_test` for the use of the regression scripts.
-Briefly
+These attempt to verify that all the expected functionality is present and working.

 ### ut_ml.py
 This demonstrates that all the necessary python packages are installed and runs some